ArunaStorage/documentation/docs/get_started/basic_usage/12_How-To-Search.md

 ## Search resources

-API examples to search resources.
+API examples of how to search resources.

-The `limit` and `offset` parameter can be used to paginate the settings.
+The `limit` and `offset` parameter can be used to paginate the requests.

 * `limit` defines how many hits are returned and must be between 1 and 100 (inclusive).
 * `offset` parameter defines how many hits are ignored before the next batch of hits are returned.